 To hold a place in the incoming LLM class, students are required to pay a non-refundable $750 seat deposit by the deadline date provided.

-If you are an international applicant, when your seat deposit is received, the College of Law will review all credentials for University of Illinois I-20 processing.
-To ensure timely receipt of the I-20, applicants are urged to respond as quickly as possible to any requests for additional documentation.
+If you are an international applicant, when your seat deposit is received, the College of Law will review all credentials for University of Illinois I-20/DS-2019 processing.
+To ensure timely receipt of the I-20/DS-2019, applicants are urged to respond as quickly as possible to any requests for additional documentation.

-Once your credentials and file are submitted and approved, your I-20 will be issued by the University of Illinois.
+Once your credentials and file are submitted and approved, your I-20/DS-2019 will be issued by the University of Illinois.
 It will be sent along with your admission letter to the address you provide.
 This process may take 4 to 6 weeks to complete.